Invention promotion firm: US legal protections for inventors

 The American Inventors Protection Act also provides civil penalties that can be assessed against invention promotion firms engaged in fraudulent or deceptive practices, defined by the FTC as "invention promotion scams".

 The USPTO and the FTC both provide guidelines for finding legitimate invention development, prototyping and promotion firms, that comply with the AIPA.

 Legal actions against invention promotion firms

 Invention Submission Corporation

 In 1994, the FTC reached a settlement with Invention Submission Corporation, after a five-year investigation of claims that the company "misrepresented the nature, quality and success rate of the promotion services it sold to consumers."
-Under the terms of a consent decree, Invention Submission Corporation – now trading as InventHelp – set aside $1.2 million for customer refunds.
+Under the terms of a consent decree, Invention Submission Corporation – now trading as – set aside $1.2 million for customer refunds.

 Project Mousetrap

 In 1997, the United States Federal Trade Commission (FTC) launched "Project Mousetrap" to identify, prosecute and fine firms engaged in fraudulent or deceptive practices, in what was alleged as a massive fraud by a significant amount of invention promotion firms.

 In 1998 all of the accused parties except one settled with the FTC and a $250,000 redress fund was set up for inventors taken in by the firms.
 In 2006, judgment was rendered against Davison & Associates.
 They were fined $US 26 million to be used to compensate defrauded clients.
 Davison appealed the judgment, and then settled with the FTC for $10.7 million in 2008.